yogurt-foundation/yogurt-css-documentation/docs/typography/text-transform.md

 ## Text Transform

-Utilities for manipulating the transformation of text.
+Utilities for sets the capitalization of text.

 ### Class